 * The Codex Sinaiticus, one of the two oldest Christian Bibles (the Pope has the other) and illuminated manuscripts from Buddhism, Jainism, and Islam

-* Michelangelo’s letter to his dad telling him he had finished the Sistine Chapel and pages from Leonardo da Vinci’s notebook, in mirror writing
+* Michelangelo’s letter to his nephew telling him he had finished The Martyrdom of St. Peter, and pages from Leonardo da Vinci’s notebook, in mirror writing

 * An 11th-century copy of Beowulf on vellum, in Old English; it’s the only surviving manuscript, written when Ethelred the Unready was king.